Jon Moxley: Feuds with Seth Rollins and Bray Wyatt (2014–2015)

 Ambrose promptly began feuding with Rollins, which included the duo interfering in each other's matches.
 During this period, Ambrose and Reigns amicably separated as a team, with Ambrose debuting new ring attire and new entrance music.
-Ambrose competed the 2014 Money in the Bank ladder match on June 29, which Rollins would win after Kane attacked Ambrose.
-Ambrose was scheduled to face Rollins at Battleground on July 20, but he was ejected from the arena by Triple H after a pre-match brawl with Rollins.
-Rollins was later announced as the winner via forfeit, prompting Ambrose to return to the arena and attack Rollins.
-Ambrose and Rollins eventually wrestled at SummerSlam on August 17 in a lumberjack match, which Ambrose lost after Kane again interfered and Rollins hit Ambrose with his Money in the Bank briefcase.
-The following night on Raw, Ambrose faced Rollins in a Falls Count Anywhere match, which Ambrose lost by knockout after interference from Kane once again.
+They collided at Money in the Bank and Battleground until they face each other at SummerSlam in a lumberjack match, which Ambrose lost.
+The following night on Raw, Ambrose faced Rollins in a Falls Count Anywhere match, which Ambrose lost.
 After the match, Rollins curb stomped his head through cinder blocks, giving Ambrose kayfabe (fictional) "head and spine trauma" and causing him to take a hiatus from WWE.
-Ambrose returned at Night of Champions on September 21 and attacked Rollins.
-The duo faced off in a Hell in a Cell match the following month at Hell in a Cell on October 26, where Ambrose lost again when the returning Bray Wyatt interfered and attacked him.
+After his return at Night of Champions, the duo wrestled again in a Hell in a Cell match at Hell in a Cell, where Ambrose lost again when the returning Bray Wyatt interfered and attacked him.